for locations of where vehicles may be tested and hours of operation!

 The following vehicles are exempt from emissions requirements (except for vehicles identified as having tampered emissions equipment):

-- Vehicles manufactured after 1996 that are not OBDII-compliant (must be verified at a test station).
+- Model year 1996 and newer vehicles that are not OBDII-compliant (must be verified at a test station).

 - Diesel powered vehicles with a model year 2006 and older.

 - Motorcycles and mopeds.

 - Vehicles with a gross weight rating over 14,000 lbs.

 - Model year 2006 and older vehicles with a gross vehicle weight rating (GVWR) over 8,500 pounds

 - Trucks with farm registration.